-- A woman who has androgen insensitivity syndrome (AIS) is completely (CAIS) or partially (PAIS) insensitive to testosterone, thereby eliminating (CAIS) or reducing (PAIS) the physiological effect of that testosterone.
+4 A woman who has androgen insensitivity syndrome (AIS) is completely (CAIS) or partially (PAIS) insensitive to testosterone, thereby eliminating (CAIS) or reducing (PAIS) the physiological effect of that testosterone.
 An athlete with CAIS is not a Relevant Athlete.
-An athlete with PAIS will only be a Relevant Athlete if she is sufficiently androgen-sensitive for her elevated testosterone levels to have a material androgenising effect.
-The benefit of any doubt on this issue will be resolved in favour of the athlete. - For example, in a birth certificate or passport. - As noted above (see endnote 1), the available data on serum testosterone levels in men and women indicate that the upper limit of the normal female range (including elite female athletes) is 1.68 nmol/L (95% two-sided confidence limit), the upper limit for women with PCOS is 3.1 nmol/L (95% one-sided confidence limit) and 4.8 nmol/L (99.99% one-sided confidence limit), and the lower limit of the normal male range is 7.7 nmol/L (95% two-sided confidence limit).
-Therefore, a concentration of 5 nmol/L is an appropriate decision limit for purposes of these Regulations. - If the athlete has had urine samples tested for such substances as part of anti-doping testing, she will provide the World Athletics Medical Manager with the results of such testing. - 8 Due to circadian fluctuations in the blood levels of testosterone, the blood sample(s) should be collected between 8 am and 10 am, with the athlete not having taken part in any strenuous physical exercise for at least two hours before the time of blood collection. - 9 If the case involves a suspected violation of the anti-doping rules, the World Athletics Medical Manager will instead, or also (as appropriate), send the file to the World Athletics Athletics Integrity Unit. - These Regulations do not apply to any other conditions (including, without limitation, polycystic ovary syndrome and Congenital Adrenal Hyperplasia), even if such conditions cause the individual to have testosterone levels in her blood above the normal female range.
+An athlete with PAIS will only be a Relevant Athlete if she is sufficiently and rogen-sensitive for her elevated testosterone levels to have a material androgenising effect.
+The benefit of any doubt on this issue will be resolved in favour of the athlete.

+5 As noted above (see endnote 1), the available data on serum testosterone levels in men and women indicate that the upper limit of the normal female range (including elite female athletes) is 1.68 nmol/L (95% two-sided confidence limit), the upper limit for women with PCOS is 3.1 nmol/L (95% onesided confidence limit) and 4.8 nmol/L (99.99% one-sided confidence limit), and the lower limit of the normal male range is 7.7 nmol/L (95% two-sided confidence limit).
+Therefore, a concentration of 5 nmol/L is an appropriate decision limit for purposes of these Regulations.

+6 Due to circadian fluctuations in the blood levels of testosterone, the blood sample(s) should be collected between 8 am and 10 am, with the athlete not having taken part in any strenuous physical exercise for at least two hours before the time of blood collection.

+7 If the case involves a suspected violation of the anti-doping rules, the World Athletics Medical Manager will instead, or also (as appropriate), send the file to the World Athletics Athletics Integrity Unit.

+8 These Regulations do not apply to any other conditions (including, without limitation, polycystic ovary syndrome and Congenital Adrenal Hyperplasia), even if such conditions cause the individual to have testosterone levels in her blood above the normal female range.
 However, such conditions may have implications for the athlete's health, and diagnosis can often help to improve the conditions, avoid metabolic disorders, and possibly reduce the risk of later cardiovascular events and gynaecological cancers.
 A serious underlying medical condition should always be suspected if the onset of symptoms is fast and/or intense.
 In such cases, the possibility of an androgen-secreting tumour should always be investigated.
 All relevant information should be provided to the athlete's personal physician to determine the appropriate treatment (the Expert Panel may make recommendations in this regard).